4d/docs/website/translated_docs/es/Project/overview.md

 title: Generalidades
 ---

-Un proyecto 4D contiene todo el código fuente de una aplicación 4D, sin importar su tipo de despliegue (web, móvil o escritorio), de la estructura de la base de datos hasta la interfaz de usuario, incluyendo el código, los formularios, los menús, los parámetros usuario o cualquier recurso necesario.
+A 4D project contains all of the source code of a 4D application, whatever its deployment type (web, mobile, or desktop), from the database structure to the user interface, including code, forms, menus, user settings, or any required resources.
 Un proyecto 4D se compone principalmente de archivos texto.

 ## Archivos del proyecto